Hims Reviews: Are Hims' products and services legit?

 • Skin

 While Hims intends its products and services for men, the company also has a sister site for women called Hers.
-You won’t find any erectile dysfunction medication there, but they offer a litany of products ideal for women, including birth control, yeast infection treatment, and more.
+You won’t find any erectile dysfunction medication there, but Hers offers a litany of products ideal for women, including birth control, yeast infection treatments, and more.

 At the moment, there don’t seem to be any plans to create a gender-neutral equivalent to the Hims/Hers binary, but representatives told us that anyone could create an account based on their gender rather than their assigned sex.
 They can then speak with their doctor about any treatments from either site that might be appropriate for them.